Jasna-Budhathoki/tacotron/README.md

 1. **Download and unpack a model**:
    FOR NEPALI:
-   Download [NEPALI PRETRAINED MODEL](https://drive.google.com/open?id=1P6tyIYZiTG2_6wPim4IRGZrNEYadJrU6) on 30/50k iterations.
-The best result is obtained above
+   Download [NEPALI PRETRAINED MODEL](https://drive.google.com/open?id=1P6tyIYZiTG2_6wPim4IRGZrNEYadJrU6) on 30, 50 and 75k iterations.
+For the better results use the model checkpoint trained on 75k iteration.
-75k iterations.

 2. **Run the demo server**:
    FOR NEPALI DEMO: